-Helping a Beginning Reader – Let’s Make a Plan
+9 Ways to Help a Beginning Reader – We Can Help You Make a Plan

-If you are helping a beginning reader, I’m hoping some of these ideas will be of assistance to you and your child.
+If you are helping a beginning reader, these ideas will be of assistance to you and your child.

-I want to begin by saying some children don’t want to read aloud to an adult.
-They may feel too “exposed” and may worry about making mistakes.
+Often with beginning readers, there is alot of emphasis on having the child read aloud to an adult.
+Sometimes teachers will even assign “Home Reading (aloud)” homework.
+The fact is that some children don’t want to read aloud to an adult.
+They may worry about making mistakes and feeling “exposed.”
 If your child doesn’t want to read aloud to you, suggest that she read aloud to a favourite doll or teddy bear or even the family dog.
 There was a study, not long ago, that found reading aloud to a dog was effective in improving reading skills.

 Click on the book covers for more information about each book and follow this link for more information about Beginning to Read.